Board of Directors report for the fiscal year ended 31 December 2019

-On behalf of the Board of Directors, it is my privilege to present to you the Annual Report of Oman Arab Bank for the financial year ending 31 December 2018, together with relevant financial statements reflecting the Bank’s results and achievements over the past year.
+On behalf of the Board of Directors, I am pleased to present the consolidated financial statements for the year ended 31 December 2019, together with relevant financial statements reflecting the Bank’s results and achievements over the past year.

 Despite the economic and financial challenges we faced as a result of the fluctuations in oil prices and the high-interest rates of deposits during the past year, Oman Arab Bank has recorded an outstanding performance.
 This is indicated by a rise of 6% in net income, reaching a value of OMR 92,960 million.